 Kids who flee get quiet.
 They get sad.
 They withdraw into worlds of their own and do little if anything to let us know they’re angry.
 They may even disappear or cover their ears when conflict starts.

 The most troubling thing when kids “take flight” is that at first glance they don’t seem angry.
-They are often compliant to our requests.
+They are often compliant with our requests.
 They may not like what’s being asked of them, or the feeling of being controlled, but they don’t have the will or energy to fight.

 So they give in and coast along.
 But there is a limit to how much anger they can hold in.
 At some point, they must express it.